xrmx/website-availability/README.md

 Some tests require a PostgreSQL instance already running, you can find `postgres/docker-compose.yml` handy.

 You can skip these PostgreSQL integration tests with `pytest -m "not postgres"`.
-Please note you can use pytest after setting up requirements with the `python setup.py test` command.
+Please note you can use `pytest` directly only after setting up test requirements with the `python setup.py test` command.

 ## Fun facts

-Developing this program [one pull request](https://github.com/kvesteri/validators/pull/186) was contributed to one of wava dependencies.
+[one pull request](https://github.com/kvesteri/validators/pull/186) was contributed to one of wava dependencies while developing this program.